BigBIueWhale/openwebui_config/README.md

       The additional context is to accomodate the thinking.
 Also, qwen3 models have different recommended parameters in thinking / non thinking mode.

+      **This is the smartest model that can run on 24 GB VRAM.**\
+      We use 14k context instead of the maximum supported: `Context Length: 40960` due to low VRAM.

 10. Set the following settings for `qwq:32b`:

       | Parameter        | Value                                                                    |